moetezlaifi/my-first-blog/README.md

 # 📝 Django Blog Project

 Welcome to the **Django Blog Project**, a simple blogging platform developed using Django.
-This project is part of the teaching material used in technical training sessions by the **Trainer Manager at ACM ENSTAB**.
+This project is part of the teaching material used in technical training sessions by me Moetez Laifi, a **Training Manager at ACM ENSTAB**.
 It demonstrates fundamental concepts of web development with Django and serves as a base for beginner and intermediate learners.

 ## 🎯 Objectives